-8 Guileless people are often not prepared to recognize guile in others.
+5 Guileless people are often not prepared to recognize guile in others.
 So those who are responsible for the spiritual welfare of the flock need to warn the people about who should be avoided.

-9 When the first pair ate of the forbidden tree, this was not the result.
+6 When the first pair ate of the forbidden tree, this was not the result.

-10 The sooner, the better!
+7 The sooner, the better!

-^{11 1%} of the Greek manuscripts (of objectively inferior quality) omit "Christ", to be followed by NIV and NASB-an inferior proceeding.
+8 1% of the Greek manuscripts (of objectively inferior quality) omit "Christ", to be followed by NIV and NASB-an inferior proceeding.

-12 One gains the clear impression that the people mentioned in verse 23 knew that Tertius was penning this letter.
+9 One gains the clear impression that the people mentioned in verse 23 knew that Tertius was penning this letter.
 Not only that, they asked to be included!
 I wonder who Quartus may have been.

-13 I have followed perhaps 20% of the Greek manuscripts, including the best line of transmission, in putting 'us' rather than the familiar 'you'.
+10 I have followed perhaps 20% of the Greek manuscripts, including the best line of transmission, in putting 'us' rather than the familiar 'you'.
 If verses 22-24 were not dictated by Paul, then the first person is especially appropriate, coming from Tertius.

-14 3.2% of the Greek manuscripts omit verse 24, while 7.2% supply 14:24-26 at this point.
+11 3.2% of the Greek manuscripts omit verse 24, while 7.2% supply 14:24-26 at this point, as in most versions.